 Explore the Museum with an expert!
 Take a guided tour and enhance your experience with additional insight into the artifacts and exhibits, behind-the-scenes details of the Museum’s creation, and opportunities to dig deeper into the stories behind objects on display.

-This fall, the Museum offers free, online civics and history classes to prepare permanent residents for the U.S.C.I.S.
+The Museum offers free, online civics and history classes to prepare permanent residents for the U.S.C.I.S.
 Citizenship Test.